mortang2410/dotfiles/README.md

 other distributions, as long as one knows the equivalent packages / package managers.
-Besides, Archers and Gentoomen need no guides. ;) People on Mac OS already have `zsh` installed by default (which was surprising to me to find out), though they might need to update it with [ homebrew ](https://brew.sh/).
+Besides, Archers and Gentoomen need no guides. ;) People on Mac OS already have `zsh` installed by default (which was surprising for me to find out), though they might need to update it with [ homebrew ](https://brew.sh/).
 They could also use homebrew to install `nvim`, `tmux` etc. So without loss of generality, assume we're using Ubuntu.